How to Become an Investment Banker

 Investment Banking Working Hours

 It’s no secret that investment banking entails very long hours.
-Investment banking analysts can expect to work anywhere between 80 to 100 hours on average.
+Investment banking analysts can expect to work anywhere between 80 to 100 hours per week on average.
 This is largely due to the nature of the job, as quick turnarounds are required to deliver work for clients and for the bank to position itself for potential opportunities.
 A typical day as an investment banking analyst may start at as early as 7:30 am and end at midnight or later.
 It’s not uncommon for bankers to work over the weekend and even during holidays.

 Investment Banking Pros and Cons